 "Flaring" or "Slipping" into Gear: When an auto "flares" on a gear change, it has successfully disengaged the previously selected gear, but for whatever reason, it hasn't engaged the next gear’s clutch or clutches in time.
 This most often results in a brief loss of power as the rev counter on your car wheels around toward the red before the clutch finally applies and normal drive resumes.

 Thudding into Gear: This one is fairly self-explanatory.
 If, during a gear change, there’s a disconcerting thud or bang from somewhere in the bowels of your car, usually accompanied by a jerk as the transmission engages the selected gear, that’s what is meant by “thudding” into gear.

-Now you have some terminology; let’s do some troubleshooting.
+Now that you have some terminology, let’s do some troubleshooting.

 Fault Mode, Failsafe, Limp Mode, Get-Home Mode, Etc.

 Fault mode is the most obvious place to start, especially in newer cars as they are far more sensitive to transmission faults than older ones, and so are more likely to go into fault mode if there’s something amiss.
 You may find that turning the engine off and back on (also known as cycling the ignition) will clear fault mode.
 If that happens, there’s a small chance you could be lucky and the fault was just an aberration.
 More likely, however, the fault will come back at some point in the future, and more often than not the amount of time you get before the fault returns will get shorter and shorter until it is hanging around all the time.